jpmmcneill/civ-weave/README.md

 To run individual steps of ci, you should use the poetry dev shell and running the required step (for example ruff).

 ### Tech that might be helpful
+- FastUI: [FastUI](https://github.com/samuelcolvin/FastUI/) is a python framework for building user facing UIs.
+A demo is [here](https://fastui-demo.onrender.com/).
+- Fooocus: [Foocus](https://github.com/lllyasviel/Fooocus) is an open source image generation software.
 - Modal: [Modal](https://modal.com/) is a low setup service for running ai models in the cloud.
-Likely a candidate if civ weave used it's own models / non OpenAI models for generative workloads.
+Likely a candidate if Civ Weave used it's own models / non OpenAI models for generative workloads.